Watch your step, winter’s here

 Pay attention to your surroundings, Sackett said.

-“The main thing now that we have some snow on the ground, you definitely want to focus on your footing,” he said.
-“When you’re walking down the sidewalk and it’s icy, you probably don’t want to be looking down at your phone.”
+“The main thing — now that we have some snow on the ground — you definitely want to focus on your footing,” he said.
+“When you’re walking down the sidewalk, and it’s icy, you probably don’t want to be looking down at your phone.”

 Support Local Journalism